cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 ```

-### Worker Blacklist
+### Blocking workers

 You may find that certain hosts are not correctly configured to run your
 tasks.
-The manager can be directed to ignore certain workers with the blacklist
+The manager can be directed to ignore certain workers, as:
-feature.
-For example:

 === "Python"
     ```python
     t = m.wait(5)

     # if t fails given a worker misconfiguration:
-    m.blacklist(t.hostname)
+    m.block_host(t.hostname)
     ```

 === "C"